kameshX007/SimpleServerSetup/README.md

 # ResetDocker
+This script will reset docker by removing everything to begin with a fresh start
-This script will stop all the running docker containers and remove everything
+  - It will stop all running containers
+  - It will remove all containers and volumes associated with them
+  - It will remove all imgaes